CodyDeLaTorre/django-models/README.md

 Links and Resources
 How to initialize/run your application (where applicable) e.g. python main.py
-How to use your library (where applicable)
 Tests
 How do you run tests?
-Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+python3.11 django_snacks/manage.py test snacks